lori28167/quickemu/README.md

 </div>

 # This repo is just to make updated versions
-For bug fixes and issues fix
+<p>For bug fixes and issues fix.</p>
-I'm not the one who writes this code but i sometimes help.
-If you want to contribute to the project go to the original Quickemu repo.
+<p>I'm not the one who writes this code but i sometimes help.
+If you want to contribute to the project go to the original Quickemu repo.</p>